 “Qu-est-ce qu’on mange ce soir?”
 (French for “What are we eating for dinner tonight?”) is the dreaded quotidian question.
-In my case, it’s usually my husband asking and generally speaking, he is asking what I’d like him to cook since he has more time and energy to do the cooking.
+In my case, it was usually my (now ex) husband asking and generally speaking, he would ask what I’d like him to cook since he had more time and energy to do the cooking.

 Lately, though, I sensed my family’s fatigue with the usual repertoire and despite stepping in myself now and then to help out, kept thinking something had to change.

 Ironically, we had had a conversation with our former exchange student’s counselor about assigning chores.
 She bragged about how she almost never cooks because from the time her kids were old enough to do so, she assigned each of her six kids a night to cook dinner.

 Before I could implement her strategy (which, in my case, would only cover two nights since I only have two kiddos), I had the fortune of learning that my older son (Nick) was a prime candidate for injecting some spice (pun intended) into our dinners.

 Oh yeah, wanted: child chef!
 Thanks to the lack of uniformity in the American education system and us moving out of state at the beginning of my older son’s junior year in high school, he was left needing to earn credit for health class.
 The traditional health class didn’t fit with his schedule.

 Alas, lucky us, he was allowed to partake in an independent learning contract, the topic of which is Healthy Eating.
 Part of the contract involves finding healthy recipes, cooking them, taking photos (I guess for proof that they actually made the recipe) and keeping a journal with reactions to the recipes.